What is dysthymia or persistent depressive disorder?

 - Increased feelings of guilt, helplessness, and/or hopelessness.

-- Alterations in weight and/or appetite due to insufficient or excessive eating.
+- Changes in weight and/or appetite due to insufficient or excessive eating.

 - Social isolation.

-- Physical symptoms that do not respond to standard treatments (for example, chronic pain, headache).
+- Physical symptoms that do not respond to standard treatments (e.g., chronic pain, headache).

 How is dysthymia diagnosed?

-Because depression has often been found to coexist with other medical illnesses, such as heart disease, cancer, or diabetes, as well as other psychiatric disorders such as substance abuse and anxiety, early diagnosis and treatment are crucial for recovery. .
-The diagnosis is often made after a thorough psychiatric examination and medical history by a psychiatrist or other mental health professional.
+Since depression has been shown to often coexist with other medical conditions, such as heart disease, cancer, or diabetes, as well as with other psychiatric disorders such as substance abuse and anxiety, early diagnosis and treatment are crucial for recovery.
+The diagnosis is often made after a thorough psychiatric examination and medical history conducted by a psychiatrist or other mental health professional.

 Always remember to consult a doctor.